I’m Olivia, a 25 year old woman living in New York City.

 This blog allows me to practice my writing skills, but my real expertise lies in programming and spreadsheets, so I created an 18 day free personal finance course, complete with an awesome spreadsheet that optimizes your expenses in every category you can imagine.
-I advise every reader to start here so they can make sure they understand the basics.
-I’ll send you an email a day on a micro-topic.
 It’s free because I believe everyone should have access to personal finance knowledge.
 Sign up below or check out the exact roadmap here.

 I think a lot of people don’t realize how much daily vices are costing them in terms of savings.
 Myself included for a while too.
 Eating out all the time, buying coffee at Starbucks, clothing consumption, subway/car expenses all add up to years off of your early retirement date.
 If you hustle and save, I firmly believe you can retire in less than 10 years.

 Check out these articles to reduce your vices:

 - Amazon Vine: The Secret To Getting Free Stuff On Amazon

 - How to Become Yelp Elite: The Perks of Fancy Free Food and Cool Experiences